1984 Summer Olympics boycott: Soviet NOC criticisms

 On April 9, the Soviet NOC released their first statement voicing criticisms concerning preparations for the Los Angeles Olympic Games.
 In response, IOC President Juan Antonio Samaranch convened a meeting of the IOC Executive Commission on April 24, 1984 at the IOC main office in Lausanne.
 Peter Ueberroth attended as representative of the LAOOC, with Marat Gramov representing the Soviet NOC.
 During the meeting, Gramov revealed for the first time that the "Soviet NOC had received declarations and letters from various nationalistic and terrorist groups and organizations with threats".
-In light of these threats, Gramov made five requests of the LAOOC covering entry into the United States, security, Soviet delegation and media access to Olympic sites, the use of Aeroflot charter flights, (Note: The Soviets were obligated to seek special dispensation to use Aeroflot as a ferry for their athletes owing to a prohibition on the carrier flying routes to and from the United States which took effect in January 1982.
-That prohibition, which was instituted by Reagan following the Polish declaration of martial law in December 1981, also applied to LOT Polish Airlines.) and the use of the Soviet cruise ship MS Gruziya as a place of residence for Soviet personnel other than athletes and trainers, who instead would use the sites intended as Olympic villages (dormitories at USC, UCLA, and UCSB).
+In light of these threats, Gramov made four requests of the LAOOC covering entry into the United States, security, Soviet delegation and media access to Olympic sites, and the use of Aeroflot charter flights.
+(Note: The Soviets were obligated to seek special dispensation to use Aeroflot as a ferry for their athletes owing to a prohibition on the carrier flying routes to and from the United States which took effect in January 1982.
+That prohibition, which was instituted by Reagan following the Polish declaration of martial law in December 1981, also applied to LOT Polish Airlines.)
+Gramov also requested use of the Soviet cruise ship MS Gruziya (Note: The Soviets traditionally had agreements with Olympic host countries allowing their ships to anchor nearby as main supply bases for Soviet athletes, with a ship docking in the Port of Montreal during the 1976 Games, the M.Uritskiy docking in Tokyo Bay during the 1964 Games, the MS Mikhail Sholokhov docking in the Korean port of Incheon during the 1988 Games, and another shipcoincidentally called the Gruziadocking in the Port of Melbourne during the 1956 Games.) for equipment storage, recreational space, and lodging for Soviet personnel other than athletes and trainers (who instead, would reside in Rieber Hall at UCLA).

 According to the LAOOC, "the parties also discussed other minor matters and agreed that all matters regarding the participation of any NOC could be resolved through dealing directly with the LAOOC only."
 In addition, the Soviet NOC stated that it "intended to participate in the Games of the XXIII Olympiad in Los Angeles under the condition that the Olympic Charter is enforced".
 Both the LAOOC and the Soviet NOC agreed to communicate more often in the future.
 However, following the meeting, the LAOOC sent daily telexes to the Soviet NOC for several days, but received no response.
 The LAOOC stated that "although the meeting itself had been encouraging, the lack of response by the USSR NOC to these messages was a clear cause for worry."

 National Security Decision Directive

-In the face of Gramov's request for accommodations, Reagan had already signed on March 27, 1984, National Security Decision Directive (NSDD) which addressed two of the requests: approval of Aeroflot flights to Los Angeles and permission for the docking of the MS Gruziya in Long Beach Harbor.
-(Note: According to Richard W. Pound, Vice President of the International Olympic Committee, the Soviets have traditionally had secret agreements with Olympic host countries allowing Soviet ships to anchor in nearby ports, acting as main supply bases for Soviet athletes, saying "there was certainly a Soviet ship in the Montreal harbor during the 1976 Games".
-The Soviets also had a ship docked at the Korean port of Incheon during the 1988 Summer Olympic Games in Seoul.)
-The directive stated:
+Anticipating Gramov's request for accommodations, Reagan had already signed National Security Decision Directive on March 27, 1984, which addressed two of those requests: approval of Aeroflot flights to Los Angeles and permission for the docking of the MS Gruziya in Long Beach Harbor.